bertrandom/ball-spinner/README.md

 Light-weight OAuth authenticated Flickr API client for browsers

+## warning

+Using this will expose your Flickr API key, secret, and OAuth credentials to the end-user.
+Ideally you should make the API calls on the server-side to protect your secrets.
+This is intended for prototyping and internal networks.

 ## usage

 Copy `bs.min.js` from the `build` directory to your project and add it as an external script in your HTML.